Federal Government Denies Approving History Textbook Without Igbo Section

 “The public is encouraged to consult NERDC for verified information on approved textbooks.
 Education thrives on truth.
 Unity thrives on understanding,” the statement added.

-Legit.ng earlier reported that the Federal Government has rejected reports suggesting that Nigerian students studying in Morocco under a bilateral scholarship scheme were abandoned or denied funding.
-Education authorities described the circulating claims as misleading and deliberately crafted to distort public understanding.
+Legit.ng earlier reported that the Federal Government had rejected reports suggesting that Nigerian students studying in Morocco under a bilateral scholarship scheme had been abandoned or denied funding, with authorities describing the circulating claims as misleading and deliberately crafted to distort public understanding.

-In a post on its official social handles, the Education ministry clarified that every beneficiary admitted into the Bilateral Education Scholarship programme before 2024 received payments up to the approved 2024 budget cycle.
-Any outstanding delays were linked to fiscal adjustments currently being resolved through engagements between the education and finance ministries.
+In a post on its official social handles, the ministry clarified that every beneficiary admitted into the Bilateral Education Scholarship programme before 2024 received payments up to the approved budget cycle, and any outstanding delays were linked to fiscal adjustments currently being resolved through engagements.

 Source: Legit.ng